-Street food vending has become a way of life due to busy nature of the masses and as emphasized by Panicker & Priya, (2021).
+Street food vending has become a way of life due to busy nature of the masses and as emphasized by Panicker & Priya (2021).
 The practice has provided some opportunities namely market heterogeneity and economic flexibility of the city dwellers.
 Ferrari et al. (2021) noted that, street food is a social, economic and cultural phenomenon happening all over the world and has become part of the social fabric and this practice has been part of humanity throughout history.
 However, in Volt region of Ghana, among the street food vendors, there are poor hygiene practices among the food vendors.
 Street food vendors in cities in Ghana do not choose their location wisely as their main consideration is nearness to market.
 Cleanliness and environmental factors are not considered, resulting in poor hygiene problems (Aglidza, 2019).
-Amedewonu (2020) posited that, among most Ghanaians street food vendors, hygiene conditions are not met despite the great efforts from the environmental officers.
-Food safety problems as a result for poor hygiene practices is due to lack or inadequate knowledge of the food safety and hygiene practices among the Ghanaian street food vendors (Nortey et al., 2024; Rakha et al., 2022).
+Amedewonu (2020) posited that among most Ghanaians street food vendors, hygiene conditions are not met despite the great efforts from the environmental officers.
+Food safety problems as a result for poor hygiene practices is due to lack or inadequate knowledge of the food safety and hygiene practices among the Ghanaian street food vendors (Rakha et al., 2022; Nortey et al., 2024;).
 These practices lead to unclean food with high tendency of contaminations from different sources.
-Rakha et al. (2022) indicates that, due to the informal nature of the street food vending, they are often ignored by the regulatory authorities.
+Rakha et al. (2022) indicated that, due to the informal nature of the street food vending, they are often ignored by the regulatory authorities.
 These result in unwholesome practices, poor infrastructure, sanitation problems and the improper food content treatment.
 In Ghana most food vendors are not aware of a number of food safety practices (Dundery & Addo, 2016).
 This ranges from adhering to basic hygiene practices, relating to frequent hand washing, safe water source, among such issues (Dundery & Addo, 2016).
 This study takes a pragmatic approach in its data collection to provide better understanding of the study.
 The aim of the study is to explore the nutritional food security and its associated hygiene measures put in place to safeguard the health of the consumers among the street food vendors as well as assessing the personal and environmental characteristics of the street food practitioners.

-Objectives of the Study

-Specifically, the study sought to:
+Specifically, this study sought to:

 determine hygiene practices among the street food vendors in Volta region.